Ebenezzer/Quizzy_school_project/README.md

 resultPlayer1: list of lenth 15, "correct", "incorrect" or null (not completed)
 resultPlayer2: list of lenth 15, "correct", "incorrect" or null (not completed) }

+//use incognito mode for new deploys
+// realtime database : when you create something (such as a game) you can retreive a corresponding ID, create our path that you can then use the id to get to the game information